cloudikeme/intel-mlops-professional/README.md

 * 3. Transporatation: FO transports harvested Apples to Proccessing facilities
 * 4. Processing & Packaging: FO processes and packages the Apples.
 * 5. Shipping: FO ships the packaged products to clients
-* 6. Business: Business Operations e.g narketing, customer service , etc
+* 6. Business: Business Operations e.g marketing, customer service , etc

+### Mapping Each Operation Component to One Potential application of AI and the associated pillar of AI System value